Exploring our potential as agents of unity

 Annika Greco Thompson, relationship manager (philanthropy services) and Megan Wilcock, relationship manager (next gen), Stewardship

-In recent years, the relationship between faith charities and government has encountered strains exemplified by high-profile incidents like the withdrawal of funding from the Inter Faith Network.
-As we stand on the cusp of a general election, faith communities and organisations are awaiting clarity from both political parties regarding a vision for the future.
-The vital role of faith as a valuable societal resource, particularly in supporting marginalized and impoverished communities, advocating for social justice and fostering unity, underscores the urgency for renewed cooperation and vision between faith-based initiatives and government entities.
+With the recent election of a new Labour government, there is a renewed hope for closer collaboration with the charity sector.
+This marks a significant shift from recent years, where the relationship between faith charities and government has encountered strains exemplified by high-profile incidents like the withdrawal of funding from the Inter Faith Network.
+As we stand at this pivotal moment, faith communities and organisations are looking for clarity and vision from the new government.
+The vital role of faith as a valuable societal resource, particularly in supporting marginalized and impoverished communities, advocating for social justice and fostering unity, underscores the urgency for renewed cooperation and a shared vision between faith-based initiatives and government entities.

 Hassan Joudi, former trustee, Interfaith Network